 After more than a month, however, Árias is just focused on keeping his congregants inspired and fed.

 “All the time we are in contact with our people.
-We call, we ask how are you?
+We call, we ask 'how are you?'
 If they have corona [or] no corona.
 We really, that’s important for us.
-The people of course they want to close their eyes [they don’t want to watch the news].
+The people, of course, they want to close their eyes (they don’t want to watch the news).
 The people are really scared.
 They are really very scared,” he said.
 “It’s a very confusing time.
 It’s a very hard time for us.”

 When asked how he continues to serve despite the challenges he faces every day, he said he draws strength from Christ.

 “I pray because it’s my faith.
-Other times I pray with [other] people.
+Other times I pray with people.
 Christ is my strength, Christ is my support, Christ is my reason why I continue to work with the people,” he said.

 Life after the coronavirus

-Looking ahead, Vergara said while many churches across the country have been clamoring to reopen it will be a while before his congregation holds in-person services again.
+Looking ahead, Vergara said while many churches across the country have been clamoring to reopen, it will be a while before his congregation holds in-person services again.

 And while many congregations are reeling in the devastation of the pandemic, Egensteiner believes that the full impact of the loss suffered by churches won’t be fully appreciated until they come together again in-person.

 “My suspicion, not just for our Latino congregations but for all our congregations, is that even though you see names and you know people, and that certainly happened to me, the impact of it doesn’t dawn on you until you come back together and you start looking around at empty spaces in the pews or you go to talk to a friend at coffee hour and you’re devastated because, oh yeah, they’re not there,” he said.
-“That’s when it’s really gonna have a very deep emotional and spiritual impact.”
+“That’s when it’s really going to have a very deep emotional and spiritual impact.”